Interest Rate Forecast Australia: Will Rates Drop Below 3% In 2025?

 Important!

-The Fed eased again in November by 0.25%, but Chair Jerome Powell said recently that gradual easing was in the pipeline, with the speed dependent on the data.
+The Fed eased again in November and December 2024 by 0.25%, but Chair Jerome Powell said recently that easing was on pause, dependent on the data.

 Recent indicators the Fed will use to determine the need for future cuts include:

-However, borrowing is still expensive and the world’s largest economy could also face turbulence arising from policies enacted by President-elect Donald Trump in the new year.
+However, borrowing is still expensive and the world’s largest economy is facing turbulence arising from Donald Trump’s policies.

 For instance, the potential for Trump’s proposed tariffs to fuel intractable US inflation — which has flow-on effects globally.